2011-2012 Board of Directors Candidates

 Among other contributions to the field, I’m currently serving as a stage producer for Agile 2011, on the coordinating committee for Agile PDX user group, as a board member of Agile Open Northwest NPO, as director of the Adopting Agile program, and on the annual organizing committee of international Retrospective Facilitators Gathering.

 During my time as an Agile Alliance leader, the organization has engaged in adaptive planning processes, recommitted to its purpose, consolidated and refined its infrastructure, and redesigned and updated its website.
 While work and improvement opportunities still remain in each of the previous areas, it’s time to increase our activities beyond North America and Western Europe.
-We must continue to reach out to our international members, local leaders, and corporate sponsors to balance discovery of what members want and need with providing products and services to support and encourage the passion for Agile around the globe.
+We must continue to reach out to our international members, local leaders, and corporate members to balance discovery of what members want and need with providing products and services to support and encourage the passion for Agile around the globe.

 Past experience taught me that involvement in a leadership role in professional organizations conveys benefits to me and to the community of practice.
 I’d like to continue to contribute as a board member of the Agile Alliance for another two years.